top of page

 Actuation Force Calculation

-The fluid force was calculated for each individual soap using their unique pressure distributions and the known cross-sectional area of the piston from the CAD model:
+Calculated the fluid force for each soap using pressure distribution results and cross-sectional area of piston from CAD model:

 Piston Area